bruno-garbaccio/OCI-stacks/oci-jupyter-notebook/README.md

 This stack deploys a GPU VM in a new VCN.
 JupyterLab is installed in a virtual conda environment (tf) and listens to port 8888.
-In addition, the following python packages are installed in teh virtual environment "tf":
+In addition, the following python packages are installed in the virtual environment "tf":

 * python=3.9
 * cudatoolkit=11.2.2